CodeWithJoshua18/CodeWithJoshua18/README.md

 # 💫 About Me:
 I'm a self-taught programmer currently building practical web applications, a productivity website and online shoe store,as examples.
-I'm focused on learning JavaScript, Python, and Java.<br/>
+I'm focused on learning JavaScript (React), Python, and Java.<br/>

 ## 🌐 Socials: